meetrajesh/letterpress/README.md

       https://github.com/meetrajesh/letterpress and clicking 'Fork' on the
       top-right-hand corner.
-    * Change into your phpwebroot folder (where you store all your PHP projects) and git clone your fork: <code>git clone https://github.com/[username]/letterpress.git</code>.
+    * Change into your phpwebroot folder (where you store all your PHP projects) and git clone your new fork: <code>git clone https://github.com/[username]/letterpress.git</code>.
 Remember where you do this checkout.
 You will need it later.
 Recommended location is ~/phpwebroot

 1. Setup Apache VHost
-    * Setup a vhost in your apache config file.
-On Mac, the config file lives at /etc/apache2/httpd.conf.
+    * Setup a vhost in your apache config file as shown below.
+On Mac, the config file lives inside /etc/apache2/httpd.conf.
 On Linux, it's typically at /etc/httpd/conf/httpd.conf.
 Depends on your distro.

       <pre>
       ### for letterpress ###